go-pound/ralph/README.md

 ### Lambda
-All files in the `src/` directory are meant to be used as a Lambda function with the handler found in `index.lambda_handler`.
+All files in the `src/` directory are meant to be used as a Lambda function with the handler found in `lambda_function.lambda_handler`.
 The following environment variables are required:

 | Name                | Description                                              | Example         |
 |---------------------|----------------------------------------------------------|-----------------|